Savelugu: Education

 The town of Savelugu is known as Yoo yili.
-Which has senior high school with the name Savelugu Senior High School (SAVESS), a second cycle institution and the Savelugu School for the Deaf, one of the few schools for the deaf in Ghana.
+It has a senior high school, the Savelugu Senior High School (SAVESS), a second cycle institution.
+There is also the Savelugu School for the Deaf, one of the few schools for the deaf in Ghana.
 There are also scattered day-care centers, primary schools and junior high schools within.

+Health

+Savelegu has a public hospital located at within the Savelegu Municipal.
+The hospital is located at Madaha Link in Savelegu city.